LLNL/LEAP/README.md

 # LivermorE AI Projector for Computed Tomography (LEAP)
-Differentiable forward and backward projectors for AI/ML-driven computed tomography applications.

-This software contains C++/CUDA source code for Computed Tomography forward and back projectors (and some other related algorithms) and compiles into a dynamic library which can be bound to Python with the included Python bindings.
-One binding (leaptorch.py) allows this library to be used within PyTorch and the other is just a basic Python binding (leapctype.py).

-It assumes that all data (a copy of the projections and a copy of the volume) fit into the memory of a single GPU.
+This is a C/C++/CUDA library of tomographic projectors (forward and back projection) implemented for both multi-GPU and multi-core CPU.
+We provide bindings to PyTorch to achieve differentiable forward and backward projectors for AI/ML-driven Computed Tomography (CT) applications.

+Our projectors are implemented for the standard 3D CT geometry types: parallel-, fan-, and cone-beam.
+These geometry types accomodate shifts of the detectors and non-uniform angular spacing.
+For added flexibility, we also provide a flexible modular-beam format where the user may specify the location and orientation of every source and detector pair.
+These projectors use the Separable Footprint [Long, Fessler, and Balter, TMI, 2010] method which provides a matched projector pair that models the finite size of the voxel and detector pixel.
+These matched projectors ensure convergence and provide accurate, smooth results.
+Unmatch projectors or those projectors that do not model the finite size of the voxel or detector pixel may produce artifacts when used over enough iterations [DeMan and Basu, PMB, 2004].

+We also provide projectors for cylindrically-symmetric/anitsymmetric objects (related to the Abel Transform) in parallel- and cone-beam geometries with user-specified symmetry axis [Champley and Maddox, Optica, 2021].

+In addition to the projectors, we also provide a few other algorithms for tomographic imaging, including:
+1) Quantitatively-accurate analytic inversion algorithms, i.e., Filtered Backprojection (FBP) for each geometry except modular-beam.
+2) A GPU implementation of 3D anisotropic Total Variation (TV) functional, gradient, and quadratic form to be used in regularized reconstruction.
+3) Python implementations of some iterative reconstruction algorithms: ML-EM, SART, and RWLS.

-See LTT (https://www.sciencedirect.com/science/article/abs/pii/S0963869521001948) for a more general-purpose and full functioning CT software package that does not have any memory limitations (it does not, however, work with PyTorch).
+The CPU- and GPU-based projectors are nearly identical (32-bit floating point precision) and are quantitatively accurate and thus can be used in conjuction with physics-based corrections, such as, scatter and beam hardening correction.
+If one is looking for a more general-purpose and full functioning CT software package (it does not, however, work with PyTorch and is closed-source), see LTT (https://www.sciencedirect.com/science/article/abs/pii/S0963869521001948)

 ## Installation and Usage

-Installation and usage information is posted on the wiki page here: (https://github.com/LLNL/LEAP/wiki)
+Installation and usage information is posted on the wiki page here: https://github.com/LLNL/LEAP/wiki

-## Source code list
-* src/CMakeLists.txt: CMake for GPU ctype projector
-* src/main_projector_ctype.cpp, .h: main code for ctype binding
-* src/main_projector.cpp: main code for pybind11
-* src/parameters.h .cpp: projector parameters used in main_projector and projectors
-* src/projectors_cpu.cpp: CPU projector (forward and backproject) for multiple scanner geometry types
-* src/projectors.cu: GPU projector (forward and backproject) for multiple scanner geometry types
-* src/leapctype.py: python wrapper class for standard ctype package
-* src/leaptorch.py: python wrapper class for pytorch nn.module package
-* setup.py: setup.py for torch projector
-* setup_ctype.py: setup.py for ctype projector

 ## Authors